SAP/sap-btp-service-operator/README.md

         One of the service instances or bindings could not be deleted

       - What to do:

+        You should first find the service instance / binding which failed to be deleted or the deletion is still running.

-        Debug that resource issue and fix it before re-triggering the job.
+        Check the job logs to determine the issued resource and fix it before re-triggering the job.

-        To debug the deletion script, log on to the cluster and check the logs in the pre-delete job.
+        To find out the issued resource, log on to the cluster and check the logs of the pre-delete job:
+         1. run 'kubectl get pods --all-namespaces| grep pre-delete' - the first string is the name space name, the second one is the job name.
+         2. run 'kubectl logs <job_name> --namespace=<name_space_name>'
         Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

-        If you don't have an access to the pre-delete job, use kubectl to view details about the failed resource and check its status.
-        To debug resource, run 'kubectl describe <resource_type> <resource_name>' (check for the deletion timestamp to verify that the resource was being deleted)
+        If you don't have an access to the pre-delete job, use kubectl to view details about the failed resource and check its status. run 'kubectl describe <resource_type> <resource_name>' and check for the deletion timestamp to check the deletion status.

 ## Contributions